PeterM45/ai-instructions/README.md

 # AI Instructions Hub

-A community-driven collection of AI coding instructions and best practices for popular frameworks, programming languages, and development tools.
+Community-driven collection of AI coding instructions and best practices for popular frameworks, programming languages, and development tools.
 Get your AI assistant configured with expert knowledge for better code generation.

 ## ✨ Features